 If you are still facing the issue, then give it a try to the next one.

-Valorant keeps crashing issues arising on Windows 10 and 11 PC because of the outdated or corrupted graphics drivers.
+Valorant keeps crashing on Windows 11 issues can also occur because of outdated or corrupted graphics drivers.
 To improve gaming performance you need to update the graphics driver.
 There are two methods to update graphics cards i.e. Manual and Automatic.

-In the manual method, you need to visit NVIDIA/AMD sites and search for the latest compatible drivers and download them on your PC.
+In the manual method, you need to visit NVIDIA/AMD sites search for the latest compatible drivers, and download them on your PC.
 If you don’t have relevant skills then there are chances that you might install the wrong drivers.

 So we suggest you adopt an automatic method in which you need to download Driver Easy on your PC.
 This tool will automatically scan your PC for outdated graphics drivers and update it instantly.

-Some gamers predicted that installing/updating windows can fix their Valorant crashing mid-game problem.
+Some gamers predicted that installing/updating Windows could fix their Valorant crashing mid-game problem.
 If you haven’t updated yet then try this fix.

 - On your keyboard, press the Windows logo key and I (the i key) at the same time to open the Windows Settings app.
 Click Update & Security.